 The majority of UK homes can only charge at 7kW because they run on a single-phase power supply.
 You need a three-phase power supply to run at 22kW.
 If you select a 22kW cable and unit but are only charging at 7kW, your cable and unit are working well within their maximum limits, so they will last longer.

 Although the majority of UK residential properties run on a single-phase power supply, this may change in the future, and your area may switch to a three-phase power supply as standard.
 By buying a charge point with a 22kW capacity, you are future-proofing your device.

 A three-phase power supply is more common in residential buildings in Europe, and it is more common to have a three-phase power supply in commercial buildings, so for our business customers, the 22kW capability of Andersen charge points works well.

-Choose a smart app which automatically updates with new features to ensure you are getting the most you can from your EV home charging point.
+Choose a smart app that automatically updates with new features to ensure you are getting the most you can from your EV home charging point.
 Your charge point actually gets smarter.